How to Treat Pectus Excavatum with Swimming

 As a parent, your role will be to inform the personal swimming trainer about your kid's condition.

-That will lead to a correction to the caved-in chest deformity.
+That will lead to an improvement to the caved-in chest deformity.

 Decreased Chances of Obesity and Diabetes